OpenTTD/OpenTTD/readme.txt

 found at respectively: http://dev.openttdcoop.org/projects/grfcodec and http://dev.openttdcoop.org/projects/nforenum
-The compilation of these extra does generally not happen, unless you remove the graphics file using "make distclean" or "make mrproper".
+The compilation of these extra does generally not happen, unless you remove the graphics file using "make maintainer-clean".

 7.2) Supported compilers:
 ---- -------------------